What Can Be Done With A WEP Key

 We won't be going into too many details on the following subjects, but will offer some suggestions (and screen shots) of some other ways we can monitor our wireless network for suspicious activity.

 Typically we like to know who is making use of our network.
-We know that kismet makes it easy to see what clients are using the network.
+We know that Kismet makes it easy to see what clients are using the network.
 However, one of the more important features of the kismet_server is its ability to periodically update a XML file with the network status.
 This (in combination with other tools on the NST) provides us with the power to:

 • Apply a custom XSL style sheet which lists just the machines showing up on our wireless network.